Exciting mutual inclination in planetary systems with a distant stellar companion: the case of Kepler-108: Formation of Kepler-108

 In this section we apply the results from previous sections to discuss a possible formation scenario of Kepler-108 \citep{MillsFabrycky17}.
 The system hosts two planets with eccentricity $e_i\sim 0.1$ and mutual inclination $I\approx 24^\circ$, and is perturbed by a binary companion with a sky projected separation of $\sim 300$ AU.
 The orbital period of the binary is comparable to the timescale of nodal precession (which is $\approx 5700$ years), suggesting that ivection resonance may have played an important role in the formation of the system.\footnote{ Mutual inclination can also be excited when another planet is scattered out of the system, or by Lidov-Kozai oscillation.
 However, exciting the mutual inclination of Kepler-108 through these mechanisms are unlikely, since exciting such significant mutual inclination by planet-planet scattering tends to produce larger eccentricities than the values observed in Kepler-108, and Lidov-Kozai mechanism is completely suppressed by the fast precession of the planets (see Section 6 of \citealt{MillsFabrycky17}).}

-To model the migration of the planets, we assume that the planets start far from the resonance and migrate with constant $T_{m,i}\equiv |\dot a_i/a_i|^{-1}$ for a given amount of time, then the migration stops and we wait until the system reaches a quasi-stable state.
+To model the migration of the planets, we assume that the planets start far from the resonance and migrate with constant $T_{m,i}\equiv |\dot a_i/a_i|^{-1}$ for a given amount of time, then the migration stops and we wait until the system reaches a steady state.
 This model is oversimplified in that it does not capture the time-dependence of the migration rate, the precession of the planets caused by the disk, and possible eccentricity and inclination damping.
 Still, we expect that these oversimplifications do not qualitatively affect the results.

+{We attempt to reproduce the currently observed orbital configuration using an eccentric ivection resonance, because the resonant perturbation will be much weaker and resonance capture will require unrealistically slow migration if the binary has small eccentricity instead.
+We fix the binary eccentricity at $0.95$ and initial inclination $I_B=45^\circ$.
+These parameters only affect the strength of the resonance; for a smaller binary eccentricity, we can get similar results by correspondingly decreasing the migration rates.
+We assume that both planets migrate inwards, and fix $T_{m,2}$ at 8 Myr.
+The initial semi-major axes and the time to stop migration are chosen to reproduce the observed planet semi-major axes, and we tune $T_{m,1}$ and the binary period $P_B$ (which together determine when eccentric ivection resonance and MMRs are encountered) to reproduce the observed eccentricity and inclination.}

-Figure \ref{K108} shows an example that reproduces the currently observed orbital configuration of the system.
+Figure \ref{K108} shows an example that manages to reproduce the currently observed orbital configuration of the system.
 The planet and stellar masses are set to the observed values.
-For this simulation, both planets migrate inward, with $T_{m,1}=6.2$ Myr and $T_{m,2}=8$ Myr.
-The migration rates are chosen (without fine-tuning) such that the planets migrate divergently (so they will not be captured into any MMR) but with the nodal precession rate $|\dot\Omega|$ increasing.
-The initial planet semi-major axes are tuned in order to reproduce the observed values, and the binary has period $P_B=7000$ yr, inclination $I_B=45^\circ$ and eccentricity $e_B=0.95$.
-In reality, the eccentricity of the binary may be smaller (or even close to zero); in that case, the only difference is that migration needs to be slower to allow ivection resonance capture.

-At $t=0$, the system already has some finite eccentricity $e_1\sim 0.03,~e_2\sim 0.06$.
-This eccentricity comes from passage across a 2:1 MMR at $t\sim -5.5$ Myr.
-We start the planets at $t=-7$ Myr with a period ratio $<2$; this part of the evolution is not shown in Figure \ref{K108} since we want to focus on the evolution of the system after it gets close to the ivection resonance.
-Having some finite eccentricity before the system encounters ivection resonance is necessary in order to produce eccentricities consistent with observation, but such eccentricity need not come from crossing a 1:2 MMR.
+For this simulation, $T_{m,1}=6.2$ Myr and $P_B=7000$ yr.
+In this case the two planets migrate divergently (so they cannot be captured into any MMR) but the nodal precession rate $|\dot\Omega|$ increases. {We start the simulation at $t=-7$ Myr, with a planet period ratio $<2$.
+After passing a 2:1 MMR at $t\sim -5.5$ Myr, the planets gain some finite eccentricities $e_1\sim 0.03,~e_2\sim 0.06$.
+(The evolution for $t<0$ is not shown in Figure \ref{K108} since we want to focus on the evolution of the system after it gets close to the ivection resonance.)
+Having some finite eccentricity before the system encounters ivection resonance is necessary in order to produce eccentricities consistent with observation (because ivection resonance does not excite eccentricity), but such eccentricity need not come from crossing a 1:2 MMR.}